OpenVoxProject/.github/profile/README.md

 Don't forget that all participation is governed by our [Code of conduct](https://voxpupuli.org/coc/).

-### 🏘️ The OpenPuppet project
+### 🏘️ Sponsorship

-Overlook InfraTech is sponsoring and stewarding the community driven OpenPuppet project.
-This is a completely open source Puppet distribution, which we hope to eventually become the standard upstream source.
+Overlook InfraTech is sponsoring and stewarding the community driven OpenPhoenix project.
+This is a completely open source Puppet™️ distribution, which we hope to eventually become the standard upstream source.

 See our [installation guide](https://overlookinfratech.com/downloads/) for information on how to start using it.
+The packages are currently straght rebuilds of the last releases from Puppet, Inc. but will soon be rebranded to OpenPhoenix.

 ### 🎁 Contributing to the ecosystem